archywillhe/0a-Jekyll/_posts/2015-06-16-the-limit-on-the-level-of-intelligence-a-species-can-have-in-the-course-of-evolution.md

 font: garamond
 extraClasses:
 postType: dailylog
-title: "The limit on the level of intelligence a species can have in the course of evolution"
+title: "The possible limit on the level of intelligence a species can have in the course of evolution"
 metaTitle:
 metaDescription:
 publishedOn: